Korapuzha: Korappuzha bridge

 This 480-metre bridge is the longest bridge in Kozhikode district.
 Completed in 1940, it has 13 spans.
 The surroundings are lush green and very photogenic.

 History

 The river for some times formed the northern border of the Zamorin's kingdom.
 The Korapuzha is generally considered as the cordon sanitaire between the North Malabar and South Malabar in the erstwhile Malabar District.
 Until the 20th century the Nair women of North Malabar crossing the Korapuzha and going South Malabar or marrying a person from South Malabar was considered a taboo and those who violated faced Bhrasht (Ostracism) and forfeiture of caste.
-The prohibition in North Malabar and South Malabar began with the rivalry between the Kolothunad rulers of North Malabar and the Zamorin of South Malabar.
-At the same time, the Kolothunad dynasty maintained good relations with the Travancore-Venad Kingdom and the Tulu Kingdom.
-Travancore royal family is a close cousin dynasty of the Kolathiris of North Korapuzha.
+The prohibition in North Malabar and South Malabar began with the rivalry between the Kolathunad rulers of North Malabar and the Zamorin of South Malabar.
+At the same time, the Kolathunad dynasty maintained good relations with the Travancore-Venad Kingdom and the Tulu Kingdom.
+Travancore royal family is a close cousin dynasty of the Kolathiris of North Malabar.